nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 Right from VS Code.

+Interestingly, [its source code is open](https://github.com/rubberduck-ai/rubberduck-vscode)!
+Thus, **I've started to contribute**.

-Well, let’s try it out and find out what it can really do.
+But here, I'll be using Rubberduck from my end-user point of view.
+So let’s try and find out what it can really do…

 ## The Lift Pass Pricing refactoring kata